flipcoder/siege-tools/README.md

 ##### Calling from Vim (alternative to above) #####

-In your .vimrc add a line like this (assuming siege-tools is in your home dir's bin and <leader>s is your choice for sgmake key):
+In your .vimrc add a line like this (assuming <leader>s is your choice for sgmake key):

     nnoremap <leader>s :w<cr>:!sgmake -R %:p:h<cr>